 - the original cost of the vehicle (including GST),

 - the cost of any optional extras,

 - the cost of any modifications, and

-- the cost of delivery, but does not include -
+- the cost of delivery,

-- · stamp duty,
+- stamp duty,

 - · motor vehicle registration fees, and

-- · compulsory third part insurance.
+- compulsory third part insurance.

-18. Input Tax Credits for Payments from Minister's Discretionary Benefit Accounts
+18. Input Tax Credits for Payments from Ministerial Expense Accounts

-A parish is entitled to claim input tax credits in respect of payments made from Minister's Discretionary Benefit Accounts (MDBA) operated for the benefit of ministers and assistant ministers.
-It doesn't matter whether the payments are for 'ministry related' expenses as explained in section 10 of the annual Guidelines for the Remuneration of Parish Ministry Staff, or for benefits of a 'private' nature.
-(In this section the terms minister, assistant minister and lay minister rely on the definitions contained in that document, and it is assumed that the MDBA is operated in accordance with the recommendations in those Guidelines.)
+A parish is entitled to claim input tax credits in respect of payments made from Ministerial Expense Accounts (MEA) operated for the benefit of ministers and assistant ministers where the payments are for 'ministry related' expenses as explained in section 10 of the annual Guidelines for the Remuneration of Parish Ministry Staff.
+(In this section the terms minister, assistant minister and lay minister rely on the definitions contained in that document, and it is assumed that the MEA is operated in accordance with the recommendations in those Guidelines.)

 For the purposes of the GST Act an activity of a religious practitioner done in the pursuit of his or her vocation as a member of a religious institution will be treated as though it were an activity of the religious institution (section 50-5).
-Furthermore, since providing an agreed level of benefits to the minister is part of the 'enterprise' of the parish, it follows that, where a payment from a MDBA (either re-imbursing a minister or assistant minister, or paying a third party direct) is supported by a tax invoice or is for a price less than \$82.50, the parish is entitled to an input tax credit in respect of that payment, subject to the payment meeting the requirements of the GST Act.
+Furthermore, it may be argued that providing a benefit to the minister is part of the 'enterprise' of the parish.
+If this is the case, therefore, where a payment from a MEA (either re-imbursing a minister or assistant minister, or paying a third party direct) is supported by a tax invoice or is for a price less than \$55 the parish may be entitled to an input tax credit in respect of that payment, regardless of the nature of that payment.

-Input tax credits relating to payments from a MDBA operated for the benefit of a lay minister can be claimed under Division 111 of the GST Act, where a parish holds a valid tax invoice.
+Input tax credits relating to payments from a MEA operated for the benefit of a lay minister can be claimed under Division 111 of the GST Act, where a parish holds a valid tax invoice.
 (See Appendix 2 for Tax Invoice checklist).